What Types of First-Class Mail Are There?

 -

-What Are the Weight and Format Limits of Types of First-Class Mail?
+What Are the Weight and Format Limits of the Types of First-Class Mail?

 -